 There is nothing like learning from others, their mistakes, success stories, comments and so on.
 Join relevant groups and share thought experiences with each others.

 Personally, I have gain lots of experiences from a group of bloggers called bloggers lab on Facebook. kudos to you guys, you’re great.

 There are lots of benefits to gain in these places and many of them are on the internet.
 Find the one relevant to your niche and be active there.

 Yes, I mean every single day.

-Make for at least you discover one new tips or tricks each day of your blogging career.
+Make for at least you discover one new tip or tricks each day of your blogging career.
 We are new to this blogging, and just learning it as we improve along the road.

-Is importation you task yourself to learning everyday.
+Is important you task yourself to learning every day.
 Cultivate the habits of reading and learning regularly.
 You’re what you read.